 For whatever you don’t own, zero waste stores have all the plastic-free essentials.

 Everything you buy has an impact.
 Even sustainable products designed to reduce your overall waste.

-Everything requires energy, water, human labor, and materials to produce, which is why not buying anything at all is far and away the most sustainable choice.
+Everything requires energy, water, human labor, and materials to produce, even opting for glass over plastic (see our deep dive in the glass vs plastic packaging debate) is no straight forward matter.
+Which is why not buying anything at all is far and away the most sustainable choice.